beccha/ofxparser/README.md

 OFX Parser
 =================

-This is a fork of [oriatec/ofxparser](https://github.com/oriatec/ofxparser)
+This is a fork of [oriatec/ofxparser](https://github.com/oriatec/ofxparser).

+Compatibility with version 1 of [oriatec/ofxparser](https://github.com/oriatec/ofxparser) is preserved on version 1 of this library but will be removed on later versions.

 --------------------